MingyuYang-Yale/BENG469/SP25/Lab4-scRNAseq-CNV/README.md

 In this computational lab, we will go through examples of calculating single cell copy number profiles from 10X single cell RNA data, predicting tumor and normal cells, and inferring tumor subclones from using [CopyKAT](https://github.com/navinlabcode/copykat) and [InferCNV](https://github.com/broadinstitute/inferCNV/wiki).
 We will try to replicate the results presented in Figure 2a and 2c from the [Paper](https://www.nature.com/articles/s41587-020-00795-2) discussed this Tuesday.

+1. Go to [beng469.ycrc.yale.edu](https://beng469.ycrc.yale.edu) in your web browser (make sure that you are on Yale Secure Network or Yale VPN).
-#### 2. Copy codes and datasets:
+2. Copy codes and datasets:
 ```
 cp -r /gpfs/gibbs/project/beng469/beng469_my393/Lab4/ ~/project
 ```

-## Using HPC

-1. Go to [beng469.ycrc.yale.edu](https://beng469.ycrc.yale.edu) in your web browser (make sure that you are on Yale Secure Network or Yale VPN).

-2. Go to the Rstudio-server initialization page, and specify the parameters/resources as follows:
+3. Go to the Rstudio-server initialization page, and specify the parameters/resources as follows:

 | Parameters      | Values |
 | ----------- | ----------- |